lutacluny/Sheet-Music-Recognition/README.md

 Restrictions: Recognize only notes in the range c, to a and of kind full, half, quarter.

 Dataset: The dataset is sampled by hand from abc .svg files.

+## Generate the data set
+In 'generate_dataset' execute the following scripts in the given order.
+The data set contains the respective png images of the musical notation and can be found in 'generate_dataset/png_objects'.

+1. generate_svg_notes_with_rotation.py
+2. generate_svg_notes_grouped_with_rotation.py
+3. generate_svg_symbols_with_rotation.py
+4. convert_svg_to_png.py

+## Detect the objects

+In 'object_detection' execute the following scripts in the given order.
+The output can be found in 'object_detection/separated_notes'.
+There is on directory for each tune containing its rows as subdirectories.

+1. identify_lines.py
+2. separate_notes.py
+3. identify_groups_of_notes.py
+4. separate_groups_of_notes.py

+## Classify the objects
+TODO: Save the output labels in a text file containing the label of the rows in the respective line.
+See 'process_output/output_label_files'.

+## Convert to audio file
+n 'process_output' execute the following script.
+The audio files can be accessed in 'process_output/audios'

+1. output_to_wav.py

+## Get the results
+In 'process_output' execute the following script.
+It will compare each label to the ground truth given in 'process_output\label_files' and print the result to the console.

+1. compare_labels.py